CompPhysics/QuantumComputingMachineLearning/README.md

 - Video of lecture at TBA
 - Reading suggestion: Hundt sections 6.2-6.4
 - Handwritten notes at https://github.com/CompPhysics/QuantumComputingMachineLearning/blob/gh-pages/doc/HandWrittenNotes/2023/NotesMay8.pdf
+- Lecture moved to Friday

-## May 8-12, 2023.
+## May 15-19, 2023.
 Last session and summary of course
 - Discussion of Quantum Fourier Transforms and Quantum Phase estimation algorithms
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week14
 - Video of lecture at TBA